kisielk/godepgraph/README.md

 ## Use

-For basic usage, just give the package path of interest as the first
+For basic usage, just give the package importing path of interest as the first
 argument:

     godepgraph github.com/kisielk/godepgraph